yatima1460/Drill/README.md

 ### All OSes

 - Install DMD
+    - on Linux download the .deb, don't install it from apt, be sure GDC doesn't get installed as backend compiler
 - cd CLI / cd GTK / cd WinAPI etc..
 - dub build -b release